dfelinto/blender-manual/manual/modeling/geometry_nodes/text/string_to_curves.rst

 Line Spacing
    The distance between separate lines in the output.
 Scaled by the *Size* input.

-Max Width
-   Maximum width of the text, applies when the *Overflow* mode is set to *Overflow*.

 Text Box Width
    The maximum width of each line, though individual words will not be wrapped.